methodphoto/mincc/data/2019/2019-watton-at-stone-game.md

 ---
-slug: "/2019/games/watton-at-stone"
 year: "2019"
 game: "Watton-at-Stone"
 title: "Watton-at-Stone -v- The Min"
 gameLocation: "The Meadow"
 gameDate: "28/04/2019"
-result: "Loss"
+result: "Watton-at-Stone won by 8 wkts"
+resultType: "Lost"
 type: "game"
 ---

 Played at {gameLocation} on {gameDate}

 The Min won the toss and batted first in a 35 over game.
 The Min made 159-8.
-Watton-at-Stone made 160-2 in reply, so won by 8 wkts
+Watton-at-Stone made 160-2 in reply.

 **Result:** {result}

-### The Min Innings
+## The Min Innings

 | Batsman | Dismissal | Runs |
 |:---|:---|---|---:|